Featured Pros for Wallpaper removal

 Removing wallpaper is a long and tedious job.
 It is much more than just ripping down paper; you will need to remove the paper, backing and paste without damaging the wall, and then sand it smooth to make it suitable for new decorations.

 When faced with a job like this, the sure way of achieving a satisfying end result is to find a high quality professional, and finding one in your area is much easier through Plentific.
 The Plentific website can quickly generate a bespoke list of tradesmen in your local area that offer the skills you need, and ach will have a profile displaying their qualifications, past projects and customer reviews.
 From the Plentific Dashboard you can message and manage your tradesmen easily, and you can make your final hire quickly and securely through the Plentific Wallet.
-By choosing a ‘verified’ Pro you will also gain the Plentific Guarantee, which can cover your project from beginning to end.
+Best of all, each and every job booked via Plentific will be covered by the Plentific Guarantee.
 Whatever your job may be, Plentific can help you find your ideal hire.

 What do I need to know about wallpaper removal?